omindadelshan/GroupMenter/README.md

 • A modular Telegram Python bot running on python3.

-• Can be found on telegram as [GroupMenter](https://t.me/GroupMenterRoBot).
+• Can be found on telegram as [SD Group Mannager](https://t.me/SDMannager).

 • Alternatively, find me on telegram!
 (Keep all support questions in the support chat, where more people can help you.)

-• You can also join our support group [here](https://t.me/GroupMenterGroup)!
+• You can also join our support group [here](https://t.me/sdprojectupdates)!

 - Anime Theme Bot